IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### Next-User Implications

 When an attacker uses IP addresses with "good" reputations, the collateral damage poses a serious risk to legitimate service providers, developers, and end users.
-IP addresses may become assocaited with a "bad" reputation from temporal abuse, and legitimate users may be affected by blocklists as a result.
+IP addresses may become associated with a "bad" reputation from temporal abuse, and legitimate users may be affected by blocklists as a result.
 This unintended impact may hurt the reputation of a service or an end user {{!RFC6269}}.

 ### Privacy Implications

 IP addresses are sent in the clear throughout the packet journey over the Internet.
 As such, any observer along the path can pick it up and use it for various tracking purposes.
 Beside basic information about the network or the device, it is possible to associate an IP address to an end user, hence, the relevance of IP addresses for user privacy.
-A very short list of information about user, device, and network that can be obtained via the IP address.
+Hereafter, a very short list of information about user, device, and network that can be obtained via the IP address.

 - Determine who owns and operates the network.
 Searching the WHOIS database using an IP address can provide a range of information about the organization to which the address is assigned, including a name, phone number, and civic address;
 - Through a reverse DNS lookup and/or traceroute the computer name can be obtained, which often contains clues to logical and physical location;
 - Geo-localisation of the device (hence the user) through various techniques {{GEOIP}}.
-Depending on the lookup tool used, this could include country, region/state, city, latitude/longitude, telephone area code and a location-specific map;
+Depending on the lookup tool used, this could include country, region/state, city, latitude/longitude, telephone area code and a location-specific map.
 - Search the Internet using the IP address or computer names.
 The results of these searches might reveal peer-to-peer (P2P) activities (e.g., file sharing), records in web server log files, or glimpses of the individual's web activities (e.g., Wikipedia edits).
 These bits of individuals' online history may reveal their political inclinations, state of health, sexuality, religious sentiments and a range of other personal characteristics, preoccupations and individual interests;
 - Seek information on any e-mail addresses used from a particular IP address which, in turn, could be the subject of further requests for subscriber information.

-## IP Privacy Protection and Law
+## IP Privacy Protection and Law {#SEC:law}

-This section aim at providing some basic information about main example of laws adopted worldwide and related to IP address privacy (usually these laws area by product of the broader user privacy protection).
+This section aim at providing some basic information about main examples of laws adopted worldwide and related to IP address privacy.
+Very often, these laws are actually part of bigger regulations aiming at protecting users' Personal Identifiable Information (PII) in a broad sense.

 ### General Data Protection Regulation (GDPR) - Europe